 Can you describe how the fellowship helped your career?

 It has let me be more involved in the SIS organization and gave me additional support to get work done.

 Have you continued this line of research?

 Absolutely...
 My goal is to develop clinical decision support to help physicians more effectively diagnose and treat patients with infection while they are in the ICU.

 Did you obtain further research funding in this area?

-What would you tell medical students who are interested in basic science research?
+What would you tell medical students who are interested in surgery?